Puerto Vallarta Beaches and the Beaches of Banderas Bay -

 Los Arcos rock formation and the marine sanctuary area

-yelapa photo thanks to bill clark
+photo thanks to benoit

-Chacala beach in Nayarit state north of Vallarta; Playa Tortugas turtle beach and sanctuary near Platanitos village
+Playa Tortugas turtle beach and sanctuary near Platanitos village about 2 hours north of Vallarta

 puerto vallarta beaches and a skimboarder on los Muertos

-top of page | beach condos PB | gay nightlife | vallarta villas | 3 bedroom condos | Gay Puerto Vallarta guide
+top of page | condos PB | important phone numbers | blue chairs gay hotel | 2 bedroom villas | Gay Puerto Vallarta

-pics straight nightlife | annual events | 4 bedroom villas | more vallarta condos
+casa fantasia guesthouse | nightlife pictures | vallarta annual events | 4 bedroom villas | vallarta condos